AndierZ/log-monitoring/README.md

   - If the number of different messages becomes big, we could consider using code generation for generating message codec
 - Scale horizontally
   - Across different log files
-    - For example, we could setup 10 producers for 10 log files and 4 consumers
+    - For example, we could setup 10 producers across 20 log files and 4 consumers
   - Across different fields in the same log file
     - The framework allows for the routing of different fields to different consumers.
 For example, we might want to send to one consumer (timestamp, remotehost) if remotehost is in a certain list, and send to another consumer (timestamp, status) when status is bad, and all (timestamp, section) to a 3rd consumer
   - Treating each moving average as stream